Frank Ragano: Early life

 Born in Ybor City, Tampa, Florida to Sicilian parents, Ragano attended Stetson Law School and clerked for the Florida Supreme Court before admission to the Florida Bar in 1952 and beginning his trial practice in Tampa, Florida.
-In 1954 he was recruited by another attorney to represent several defendants arrested in Tampa for involvement in Santo Trafficante, Jr.'s illegal bolita operations.
-He immediately befriended Trafficante, who thereafter admitted him into the inner circles of Florida's organized crime scene.
+In 1954, he was recruited by another attorney to represent several defendants arrested in Tampa for involvement in Santo Trafficante, Jr.'s illegal bolita operations.
+He immediately befriended Trafficante, who thereafter welcomed him into the inner circles of Florida's organized crime scene.

 Ragano became a frequent visitor to Trafficante's Havana nightclubs.
 During one such visit, Trafficante told Ragano that in 1957 he and others had set up then Senator John F. Kennedy in a Havana hotel room with several prostitutes, and that Trafficante rued the day he had failed to preserve the moment in secret surveillance tapes that could have been used for bribery purposes.

 In 1959, after Fidel Castro overthrew the Fulgencio Batista regime in Cuba, Trafficante's casinos were closed down and he was imprisoned by the new government.
-Ragano worked on various attempts to free Trafficante, who was released in early 1960 and returned to the United States.
+Ragano worked on various attempts to free Trafficante, who was ultimately released in early 1960 and returned to the United States.

 Hoffa and Marcello

-By 1960 Ragano was already known as a shrewd, up-and-coming criminal defense attorney, who defended a wide range of clients.
+By 1960, Ragano was already known as a shrewd, up-and-coming criminal defense attorney, who defended a wide range of clients.
 Thanks to a recommendation from Santo Trafficante, Ragano was hired by Jimmy Hoffa to represent him on union corruption charges, thus beginning a long association with the infamous labor leader.
 He used his position with Hoffa to help place loans from the Teamsters' pension funds in return for "finder's fees."
-Liberace, the entertainer, was one such client for whom he attempted to get a Teamsters' loan.
-Ragano witnessed kickbacks of millions of dollars to Hoffa from the Teamsters' pension fund.
+Liberace, the entertainer, was one such client who attempted to get a Teamsters' loan.
+Ragano witnessed millions of dollars of kickbacks to Hoffa from the Teamsters' pension fund.

 In 1963, again on Trafficante's recommendation, Ragano began serving as attorney for Carlos Marcello, the head of the New Orleans crime family.
 In his book, Ragano claimed that Hoffa, who was being hounded by United States Attorney General Robert F. Kennedy on corruption and jury tampering charges, asked him to convey a message to Trafficante and Marcello that an assassination of President Kennedy should be arranged.

 When Kennedy was shot and killed later that year, Ragano wrote that Hoffa always assumed that Trafficante and Marcello had actually carried out such a plan.
 Trafficante did "celebrate" with Ragano upon hearing word of Kennedy's assassination, but made no admission to Ragano at that time that he was in any way involved.
 He did tell Ragano later that the Central Intelligence Agency (CIA) had once asked him for help in assassinating Castro in Cuba.

 In 1975, Ragano was asked by Trafficante to convey an urgent message to Hoffa to "be very careful and not take any chances."
 Within days, Hoffa disappeared under mysterious circumstances, never to be found.